nthdeveloper/NthTelnetServer/README.md

 ```

 - **Add custom commands**

-You can pass your custom commands to the TelnetService as the constructor parameter
+You can pass your custom commands to the TelnetService as a constructor parameter
 ```csharp
 TelnetService _telnetService = new TelnetService(new ITelnetCommand[]
 {